buildo/retro/docs/toctoc/guides/token-based-authentication-flow.md

 ## Functionalities

-The flow is implemented by the `TokenBasedAuthenticationFGlow` class, which exposes these functionalities:
+The flow is implemented by the `TokenBasedAuthenticationGlow` class, which exposes these functionalities:

 - `registerSubjectLogin`: registers the `Login` of a `Subject` in the